 During October, Breast Cancer Awareness Month, uniformed personnel are allowed to replace their standard shoulder patch with the Hingham Police Pink Patch as a reminder of our commitment toward raising awareness among those we serve.

-The commemorative Hingham Police Pink Patch and the K9 Unit Patch are $10 each.
-They can purchased all year at our Police Records Division during business hours, at our front desk 24/7, or by mailing a check payable to the Hingham Police Department - Pink Patch Project, 212 Central Street, Hingham, MA 02043.
-Any questions please contact Sgt.
-Steven Dearth (email@example.com) or at 781-804-2205.
+The newly designed Hingham Police Pink Patch (we also have a limited amount of pre-2020 Pink Patch and 2019 K9 Unit Pink Patch still available).
+The patches are $10 each.
+They can purchased all year at our front desk 24/7 or by mailing a check payable to the Hingham Police Department - Pink Patch Project, 212 Central Street, Hingham, MA 02043.
+Please specify Pink Patch you want.
+Any questions please contact Lt.
+Steven Dearth (firstname.lastname@example.org) or at 781-804-2205.